Who is the first owner?

 Sound recordings and films

 The first owner of copyright is the maker of the sound recording or film, unless the maker has been commissioned to make the recording or film for another person for payment.
-In that case, the other person owns the copyright (ss 97, 98).
+In that case, the other person owns the copyright (ss 97, 98 Copyright Act).

 Copyright is owned by the broadcaster (e.g. the ABC) or the person holding a licence under the Broadcasting Services Act 1992 (Cth) (s 99).

-The publisher of an edition of a literary, artistic, dramatic or musical work owns the copyright in the published edition (s 100).
+The publisher of an edition of a literary, artistic, dramatic or musical work owns the copyright in the published edition (s 100 Copyright Act).

-Under sections 176–178 of the Copyright Act, the Commonwealth and the Australian states own the copyright in works made or first published by, and sound recordings and films made by, or under the A legally proper instruction by one person (or body) to another, so that the person is bound to take action, or make a decision, as instructed.
-Compare dictation. or control of, the Commonwealth or state.
+Under sections 176–178 of the Copyright Act, the Commonwealth and the Australian states own the copyright in works made or first published by, and sound recordings and films made by, or under the direction or control of, the Commonwealth or state.
 This means that copyright in works prepared by independent contractors for the Crown is owned by the Crown, although it would not if the work were done for a non-government body.

 Ownership of different types of copyright

 Where there is more than one type of copyright in material, each type may have a different owner.
 For example, in a published song, the person who wrote the words owns copyright in them, the person who wrote the music owns copyright in it, and the publisher owns the edition copyright.

 Copyright in the sound recording is owned by the record company, unless it was made for payment on behalf of another person.
 The owner of the radio station owns copyright in the sound broadcast of the recorded song.